bottenderjs/messaging-apis/packages/messaging-api-messenger/README.md

 ## `getSubscriptions`

-Get the current Webhook subscriptions setted up on your app.
+Get the current Webhook subscriptions set up on your app.

 | Param        | Type     | Description       |
 | ------------ | -------- | ----------------- |